gsauthof/dracut-sshd/README.md

 - Why do I get `Permission denied (publickey)` although the same authorized key works after the system is booted?

-  A: This can be caused by a root account that is locked with `!` instead of `*`.
-In that case it's enough to change the lock method (or set a password) and regenerate the initramfs.
+  A: This can be caused by several account configuration issues that lead to sshd rejecting root logins.

+  1) Incompatible lock method.
+That means when the root account that is locked with `!` instead of `*`.
+In that case it's sufficient to change the lock method (or set a password) and regenerate the initramfs.
   Background: On some systems Dracut also includes `/etc/shadow` which is then used by sshd.
 In early userspace, there is no